NickSchweitzer/Math/Docs/Reference/TheCodingMonkey.Math/MathExtensions/Median.md

 ## Return Value

-Average value of all the items passed in.
+Median value of all the items in the list

+## Remarks

+The median is the value seperating the higher half from the lower half of a data sample.
+If there are an even number of values in the list, such that an exact center can't be determined, then the average of the two middle numbers is returned.

 ## See Also